 - Oil for frying

-Meanwhile set up your stations: 1 bowl with flour, then 1 with your beaten egg and lastly with breadcrumbs.
+Set up your stations: 1 bowl with flour, then 1 with your beaten egg and lastly with breadcrumbs.
 Season both the flour and breadcrumbs with a pinch of salt and pepper.

 Mould into equal burger-shapes (should get 6-8 depending on size).
 If they seem flimsy, consider popping in the freezer for 5 minutes to firm them up.
 Carefully dip in the Flour, then the Egg and finally the Breadcrumbs, making sure all surfaces are covered.